 Fermacidal D2

-Disinfectant for surfaces, tool and objects
+Disinfectant for surfaces, tools and objects

 For daily use on surfaces, devices, tools and objects (vehicle interiors, furniture, tables, handles, handrails, fittings, etc.). – No wiping!